x-vin/covidcures/docs/src/naturopathic.md

 ## 13. Honey and Nigella sativa (HNS) OR Nigella sativa seed oil (NSO)

 ### Objective
-The mitigation of Covid-19 infection as well as prophylaxing using Nigella sativa
+The mitigation of Covid-19 infection as well as prophylaxing using Nigella sativa.

 ### System
-Natural medicine, herbal and nutritional medicine
+Natural medicine, herbal and nutritional medicine.

 ### Can be used alongside other allopathic treatments
 Yes.